Table Of Contents

 Three Weeks Before Moving

-At this time, your checklist for relocation should focus on things like sentimental items and valuables.
+At this time, your moving checklist should focus on things like sentimental items and valuables.
 As such, gather family heirlooms, jewelry, and valuable documents, separate them from the other stuff, and devise a plan for their transport.

 Make sure to take a few photos of your most valuable possessions to document already existing damages, dings, and scratches.